pradel/esbuild-node-externals/esbuild-node-externals/README.md

 #### `options.allowList` (default to `[]`)

-Specify packages which are not marked as external.
-They will be included in the bundle.
+An array for the externals to allow, so they will be included in the bundle.
+Can accept exact strings ('module_name'), regex patterns (/^module_name/), or a function that accepts the module name and returns whether it should be included.

 ## Inspiration